kuopinghsu/srv32/README.md

     ../configure --prefix=/opt/riscv --enable-multilib
     make -j$(nproc)

 The default tools uses riscv64-unknown-elf-.
-If would like to use others toolchains, you can define a environment to override it.
+If you would like to use others toolchains, you can define an environment to override it.
 For example,

     export CROSS_COMPILER=riscv-none-embed-